JeffCoster/merge/ex2a.md

 >- to start with, merger will pick the top level array of the taxonomy tree source content, as indicated by the dataSrcJpath of "taxonomy"
 >- the first element of that array will be processed, and the "level 1" content, i.e. "Animals & Pet Supplies" will fill the "summary" element
->- for that "instanceFill", merger will then find the child data source array "sub2s" and the "level 2" content "Live Animals" will fill the "summary" of the first level 2 instance
+>- for that *instanceFill*, merger will then find the child data source array "sub2s" and the "level 2" content "Live Animals" will fill the &lt;summary&gt; element
->- the level 2 node "Live Animals" in the data source has no children, so when merger looks for a sub3s array it finds none, so:
+>- the level 2 node "Live Animals" in the data source, has no children, so when merger looks for a sub3s array it finds none, so:
 >>- the 'empty collection' custom function is invoked, as declared by the 'mtCollectionFunctionSel' = 'lastLeafNode'
 >>- this custom function, adapts the html, so that the last node in a branch, will appear as it should, with no plus or minus symbol
 >- processing of the branch ends, and continues with the next level 1 branch